rackerlabs/rackspace-how-to/content/rackspace-email/managing-domain-reputation.md

     - Configure SPF, DKIM, and DMARC for each subdomain

-    - Keeps your sending sources segregated and manageable for both SPF and DKIM records
+    - Keeps your sending sources segregated and manageable for both SPF and DKIM records.